Bad Kreuznach: After 1945

 Bad Kreuznach was occupied by US troops in March 1945 and thus stood under American military authority.
 This even extended to one of the Rheinwiesenlager for disarmed German forces, which lay near Bad Kreuznach on the road to Bretzenheim, and whose former location is now marked by a memorial.
 It was commonly known as the "Field of Misery".
 Found in the Lohrer Wald (forest) is a graveyard of honour for wartime and camp victims.
-Under the Potsdam Protocols on the fixing of occupation zone boundaries, Bad Kreuznach found itself for a while in French zone of occupation, but in an exchange in the early 1950s, United States Armed Forces came back into the districts of Kreuznach, Birkenfeld and Kusel.
+Under the Potsdam Protocols on the fixing of occupation zone boundaries, Bad Kreuznach found itself for a while in the French zone of occupation, but in an exchange in the early 1950s, United States Armed Forces came back into the districts of Kreuznach, Birkenfeld and Kusel.
 Until the middle of 2001, the Americans maintained four barracks, a Redstone missile unit, a firing range, a small airfield and a drill ground in Bad Kreuznach.
 The last US forces in Bad Kreuznach were parts of the 1st Armored Division ("Old Ironsides").
 In 1958, President of France Charles de Gaulle and Federal Chancellor Konrad Adenauer agreed in Bad Kreuznach to an institutionalisation of the special relations between the two countries, which in 1963 resulted in the Élysée Treaty.
 A monumental stone before the old spa house recalls this historic event.
 On 1 April 1960, the town of Bad Kreuznach was declared, after application to the state government, a große kreisangehörige Stadt ("large town belonging to a district").
 In 2010 Bad Kreuznach launched a competition to replace the 1950s addition to the Alte Nahebrücke ("Old Nahe Bridge").
-The bridge, designed by competition winner Dissing+Weitling architecture of Copenhagen, is scheduled for completion by 2012.
+The bridge, designed by competition winner Dissing+Weitling architecture of Copenhagen, was scheduled for completion by 2012.